Eligibility for Chronic Fatigue Syndrome and VA Disability Rating

 VA Disability Benefits and CFS

-Veterans who meet the criteria for Gulf War Illness, including chronic fatigue syndrome, may be eligible for service-connected disability benefits.
-The VA presumes a service connection for Chronic Fatigue Syndrome, meaning veterans may not required to prove that their chronic illness was directly caused by their military service.
+Veterans who meet the criteria for Gulf War Illness, including CFS, may be eligible for service-connected disability benefits.
+The VA presumes a service connection for Chronic Fatigue Syndrome, meaning veterans may not be required to prove that their chronic illness was directly caused by their military service.
 This presumption simplifies the process of obtaining disability benefits for affected veterans.
 It’s important to establish a connection between the diagnosed condition and military service, meeting the necessary criteria.

 How is Chronic Fatigue Syndrome Diagnosed by the VA?